adalovelace/image-quality/README.md

 # image-quality
-Dataset used for the image quality assessment with LLMs
+Dataset used for the image quality assessment with LLMs (coming soon).